whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-24-FabFitFun-Subscription-Box-Summer-2015-Review-Coupon.md

 </DL>

 <p>This was another item that they revealed earlier and I was most excited about.
 You would too if you knew you were getting a $100 necklace in a $40 box, yippee.
 Plus this 14 karat gold dipped necklace has a black sapphire on it as well, how cool is that.</p>
 <p>I didn't pre-select my necklace since I wanted a surprise.
-If you're an annual subscriber, you can select from 3 designs; heart, moon, or horseshoe.
+FYI, if you're an annual subscriber you can select prior to shipment from the 3 available designs; heart, moon, or horseshoe.
 You can also select to have it in either gold or rose gold.</p>

 <p>Here's a closer look at the necklace:</p>
 <center><img src="/images/FabFitFunSummer2015Necklace2.jpg"></center>